Humble Pi

-Humble Pi is a collaborative studio album by Homeboy Sandman & Edan.
+Humble Pi is a collaborative studio album by American rappers Homeboy Sandman and Edan.
 It was released on Stones Throw Records on October 26, 2018.

 Music videos

 Music videos were created for "Grim Seasons", "#Neverusetheinternetagain", and "The Gut".

 Critical reception

 Paul Simpson of AllMusic said, "Edan's fetish for echo and obscure acid rock records is as evident as ever through his mind-bending productions, and Sandman's effortlessly complex lyrics are typically biting as well as insightful."
 Dean Van Nguyen of Pitchfork commented that "Humble Pi might be thin, but there's enough here to spark hope that this is the origin point of Sandman and Edan's cracked journey, and not the final destination."
 Nate Patrin of Bandcamp Daily described it as "a short but vivid world building record, the remnants of old places and past lives still standing in defiance of hyper development."